 - a.
 Compilation of data on the cost of education in private and government institutions - b.
 Policy-making regarding the components of cost of education - c.
-Formulation of fee structures a gélarat dan African tang and a second and a second and the second second and the second and the second and the second se d.
+Formulation of fee structures - d.
 Regulations to ensure and monitor conformity with the fees regulations e.
-Regulations for admission of students on merit en angeleter (1995) angeleter Angeleter (1995) angeleter (1995)
+Regulations for admission of students on merit f.